pelayomendez/ofxTwitter/README.md

 Installation
 ------------
-Before using the examples you must create your app and obtain a 'consumer' and a 'secret key' at [https://dev.twitter.com/apps](https://dev.twitter.com/apps)
+Before using the examples you must create your app and obtain your "CONSUMER_KEY", "CONSUMER_SECRET", "ACCESS_TOKEN", "ACCESS_SECRET" at [https://dev.twitter.com/apps](https://dev.twitter.com/apps) Afterwards edit testApp.cpp on the example you want to test adding that information on the setup().

-Don´t forget to provide also a Callback URL like 'http://mydomain.com' on the form (The URL can be anything, its like a boolean saying "my application can use callback-base") That way ofxOAuth can go through the autorization proccess and will create a credentials.xml file on the data folder with your info.

 Dependencies
 ------------